This section covers Research Assistantships (RA) and Teaching Assistantships (TA).

 GPA = Graduate Program Advisor

-GSA = Graduate Student Service Appointment (synonymous with RA/TA)
+GSSA = Graduate Student Service Appointment (synonymous with RA/TA, sometimes also referred to as ASE - Academic Student Employee)

 PI = Principal Investigator (main faculty researcher on a grant)